 Jason Hennington with Taylor Daily Press captured a shot of our grant and networking partners kicking-off year 11 (2018-2019) for our unique rural school-based mental health program!
 End the stigma, promote happy, healthy hearts.” />

 The Interagency began in 1989.
 In 2006, the Interagency became incorporated.
 Today, the Interagency continues to fill gaps in services for our community.
-The Interagency currently receives funding from St. David’s Foundation, United Way of Williamson County and CDBG to provide rural, school-based mental health services in Taylor, Bartlett, Granger, Jarrell, Thrall and Coupland ISD’s.
+The Interagency currently receives funding from St. David’s Foundation, United Way of Williamson County, CDBG and VOCA to provide rural, school-based mental health services in Taylor, Bartlett, Granger, Jarrell, Thrall and Coupland ISD’s.
 The Livingston Foundation provided funding for the Interagency to support midnight basketball and a mentoring program for at risk youth in Taylor ISD.
 Additional services offered include child development consultation, early literacy promotion, the annual sox box collection, sponsor mental health first aid USA training, and non-profit monthly networking opportunities.